ahle-pro/kata_bank/README.md

 In implementation model, the class diagram should be more detail.

 And in domain model, only the names and the relations between the concepts (classes) are required.
-We got an ubiquitous language now !!!
+We also got an ubiquitous language now !!!

 ![Conceptual class model](/images/conceptual_class_model.png)